Last Updated on September 18, 2023 by Saskia Friedrich

 Monthly overview includes:

-- Month overview to schedule your events and appointments
+- Scheduling your events and appointments

-- Monthly focus & daily habit
+- Monthly focus & daily habits

 - Setting goals